-Summary: 11 3companies provided input on the issue.
+Summary: 13 companies provided input on the issue.

-10 2companies are fine use Request/Provide AD procedure for the server to get the anchor UE’s location.
+12 companies are fine use Request/Provide AD procedure for the server to get the anchor UE’s location.
 1 company would like to use Request/Provide Location Information messages since it can work for any type of UEs.
 However Rapporteur believe that the anchor UE shall know its location, otherwise it has to act as target UE first in order to get its location, it will be the deadlock issue.

 Rapporteur would suggest to follow majority view, i.e. .
 Reuse the Request/Provide Assistance Data messages for server to get anchor UE’s location.